 The Warriors have been the NBA's model of consistency for half a decade, but things are going to look much different this season.

-With Klay Thompson rehabbing from a torn ACL and Kevin Durant doing the same from a ruptured Achilles in a new uniform, Golden State enters coach Steve Kerr's sixth season in an uncertain position.
+With Klay Thompson rehabbing from a torn ACL and Kevin Durant doing the same from a ruptured Achilles as a member of the Nets, Golden State enters coach Steve Kerr's sixth season in an uncertain position.
 The Warriors still have two-time MVP Stephen Curry, however, and perhaps no player in the league will have a bigger effect on their team's fortunes than Curry.

 "I think the biggest variable in the NBA right now is what that No. 30 does this season," NBC Sports NBA Insider Tom Haberstroh said on NBC Sports' NBA Season Tip-Off Show on Tuesday.
 "How many games does he play?
 How much load management is he going to see in the regular season this year and how many games is he going to take off?
 Because in the preseason, he was on fire."